 Dismissal or Suspension

 Please discuss academic dismissals or suspensions with an immigration advisor.
-Students have 15 days from the day you receive a letter stating you are dismissed or suspended to transfer to another academic institution or to pack your belongings to return home.
-Graduate students who can no longer continue in their program because of a low grade-point average can apply for admission into another graduate program at IUP.
+Students have 15 days from the date a final decision is made to to transfer to another academic institution or to pack their belongings to return home.
 Students who are dismissed or suspended because of judicial proceedings need to consult with the IUP Office of Student Conduct and the international student advisor.

 If you plan on going home for personal emergencies or other reasons, please let the Office of International Education know in advance so that your international student advisor can reactivate your SEVIS record prior to your return.
 You must return to the US within five months of your departure to maintain the use of your current I-20 and visa.
 If you are gone for more than five months, a new I-20, I-901 Fee, and visa are required.

 Students who are absent for more than one semester need to check both immigration and academic status before returning to the US.
 Undergraduate students should refer to IUP’s Reenrollment Procedures; graduate students should contact their graduate coordinator about returning to IUP and then contact email@example.com to receive updated immigration forms to return to the US.